Common Questions About Field Controls

 UV Air Purifier Systems

 UV is an effective tool to stop the spread of viruses.
-It can kill mold and bacteria and other airborne germs.
-A lot of research has proven UV light neutralizes viruses and germs.
+It can reduce mold and bacteria and other airborne germs.
+A lot of research has shown UV light neutralizes viruses and germs.

 Our UV-Aire and DUO units are designed to emit powerful UV-C Band light rays, which sterilize and reduce airborne microorganisms as they pass through a heating or air conditioning system.
 It is installed in the main supply or return duct and operates continuously to automatically purify the air in the home 24 hours a day.